skandarchahbouni/manifests/README.md

 ## Oerator:
-* Based on the chosen, some modifications for the current operator will be required (namespace offloading, exposing metrics).
+* Based on the chosen proposition, some modifications for the current operator will be required (namespace offloading, exposing metrics).
 * An operator for the `communicationBetweenTwoApps` CRD must be implemented  (easy to implement, just configure the ExternalNameService_template and apply it).
 * Adding a `Daemon or timer` handler to watch and update the status of the CRD instance.